-Tip #1: Plan Early
+Tip #1: Plan as Early as Possible

-Due to the short time period between team selection and the actual bowl game, travel for these trips must be planned with relatively little notice.
-However, to get the most out of your bowl game experience, you need to make plans as early as possible.
+There’s not much time between team selections and the actual bowl games.
+So, bowl game travel must be planned with relatively little notice.
+However, to get the most out of your bowl game experience, make plans as early as possible.

-Tip #2: Get Your Tickets
+Tip #2: Get Your Tickets ASAP!

 Tip #3: Stay Close to the Action

 When choosing where to stay during your bowl game experience, I suggest staying as close to the action as possible.
-Now, depending on which bowl you will be attending, this may mean picking a hotel near the stadium, downtown, or another popular area of the city.
+Now, depending on the bowl, this may mean picking a hotel near the stadium, downtown, or another popular area of the city.

-In comparison, a few years later, we went to the Alamo Bowl.
-This time, we stayed in a hotel within walking distance of the stadium, all of the bowl activities, and plenty of bars and restaurants.
+In comparison, a few years later, at the Alamo Bowl, we stayed in a hotel within walking distance of the stadium, all of the bowl activities, and plenty of bars and restaurants.
 This was a lot more fun.
-It made us feel like we were more a part of the experience.
+And it felt like we were more a part of the experience.